We have reviewed many websites, and offer them to you as “first steps” if you are looking for information to help your child.

 In the first set, each website covers a variety of topics.

-In the second set, pediatricians have selected a list of diseases parents are most likely to ask about.
+In the second set, pediatricians have selected a list of diseases parents are likely to ask about.

 Websites covering several topics of interest to parents:

 Canadian Pediatric Society is the national association of pediatricians and provides a range of information on many children’s health topics.